 Planning Your Degree

-(BE) degree, and two majors in the Bachelor of Science
+BE(Hons) degree, and three majors in the Bachelor of Science

-offers a Computer Science major in the Graduate Diploma in Science
+offers two majors in the Graduate Diploma in Science

 (GDipSc), aimed at

 Victoria's BE(Hons) is a four year professional honours degree focused on the design and implementation of real world systems, and includes an essential grounding in professional engineering skills.

 The degree provides three majors covering the science and technology of today's